mukoan/Filenote/README.md

 ## Future Work (?)

 Here are some ideas for future work:
+ - filenote only works for the current directory
  - Support for wildcards
  - Support for `lsnote` to pass additional parameters to `ls`
+ - Handle links (lsnote is broken for links)
  - Add `cpnote` and `rmnote` variants to copy and remove notes when copying and removing files
  - Clean up: detect orphaned notes and remove them